Ak1yamaKiyoshi/winstars.ai/readme.md

 # Implementation
-ResNet34 was used as a decoder for the U-net network architecture.
+ResNet34 was used as a encoder for the U-net network architecture.
 The network is trained on images of size 384.
 In the future, it can be trained to a larger size.
 <br>